Grey Squirrel Control SurreyWe Can Solve Your Squirrel Problem Quickly and Effectively!

-The winter coat is grey above and white underside; the summer coat is shorter and sleeker and more of a brownish grey.
+The winter coat is grey above and a white underside; the summer coat is shorter and sleeker and more of a brownish grey.

 The grey squirrel was deliberately introduced to Britain from North America on several occasions between 1876 and 1929.
-Since then it has spread throughout most of mainland England and Wales, though it is still absent from much of Scotland and offshore islands including Isle of Wight.
+Since then it has spread throughout most of mainland England and Wales, though it is still absent from much of Scotland and offshore islands including the Isle of Wight.

-It is mainly a resident of broad-leaved and mixed broad-leafed/conifer woodland but is also found in copses and hedgerows.
+It is mainly a resident of broad-leaved and mixed broad-leafed/conifer woodland but also found in copses and hedgerows.
 It is a common resident in parks, gardens and wherever there are many trees.
 The grey squirrel is highly adaptable.